dewey/hnkarmatracker/README.md

 # Hackernews Karma Tracker
 This is a simple webapp to track your Hackernews karma, comment count and submission count.
 It's written in NodeJS and using Redis to store all the collected values.
 There's a cronjob running every 24h to collect new stats for all registrated users.
 All the stats are collected using the [Algolia API](https://hn.algolia.com/api/).

+# Data

+#### Usernames:

+All the usernames are stored in a set called `<redis-prefix>-users`.
+The prefix is set in the config file's app section:

+    "app": {
+        "title": "HN Karma Tracker",
+        "redis": {
+            "prefix": "hntracker"
+        }
+    }

+Listing all users currently signed up: `smembers hntracker-users`

+#### Stats:

+The collected stats as listed on the HN profile (karma, submission count, comment count and avg) are stored in lists:

+    <redis-prefix>:hnusername:karma
+    <redis-prefix>:hnusername:submission_count
+    <redis-prefix>:hnusername:comment_count
+    <redis-prefix>:hnusername:avg

+To show all list items:

+`lrange <redis-prefix>:username:<fieldname> 0 -1`

 # Licence
 The MIT License (MIT)